OPC 10000-4 specifies all Services needed for OPC UA Historical Access. In particular:

 The IndexRange parameter of the SimpleAttributeOperand is not valid for insert operations and the StatusCode shall specify Bad_IndexRangeInvalid if one is specified.

-A Client may instruct the Server to choose a suitable default value for a field by specifying a value of null.
+A Client can instruct the Server to choose a suitable default value for a field by specifying a value of null.
 If the Server is not able to select a suitable default then the corresponding entry in the operationResults array for the affected Event shall be Bad_InvalidArgument.

 This function is intended to replace fields in existing Event entries, e.g., correct Event data that contained incorrect data due to a bad sensor.